 My surgeon left my last few lumbar vertebrae unfused to increase my mobility and decrease the chance of complications.
 The surgery was successful and I had no problems until high school.

 I began experiencing chronic migraines my sophomore year of high school, but was told I needed to deal with the stress that was supposedly causing them.
-Kidney stones, constant fatigue and seemingly benign “viruses” soon plagued me.
-I developed severe symptoms of Irritable Bowel Syndrome and Endometriosis, but was told I was simply unlucky.
-Countless tests for mono and thyroid issues were ordered after complaints of a sore throat and swollen glands, but no tests ever yielded results, and there was always that big elephant looming in every exam room— the suspicion of me being a hypochondriac.
+Kidney stones, crippling fatigue, and seemingly benign “viruses” soon plagued me.
+I developed severe symptoms of what was presumed to be Irritable Bowel Syndrome and Endometriosis, but was told my growing list of symptoms was just a coincidence.
+Countless tests for mono and thyroid issues were ordered after complaints of a sore throat and swollen glands, but no tests ever yielded results, and there was always that big elephant looming in every exam room— the suspicion of me being a hypochondriac and/or someone seeking out pain medication inappropriately.
 I pressed on.

 In September of 2009, severe back pain struck out of nowhere.
 I was 17, taking 5 AP courses and working 25 hours a week.
 Within a month I would quit my job and start relying on pain medication to function.
 After a year of MRI’s, CT Myelograms, and other diagnostic tests, it was determined that I would need the rods in my spine removed the summer after my first year of college and another surgery to fuse what was left of my lumbar spine the summer after my second year of college.
 There was no visible reason for my acute pain and surgery was a 50/50 shot at being successful.

 I entered college in August of 2010 at the Florida State University.
 A pre-med biology and chemistry major with big plans, I was unprepared for the journey to come.